3 Wafu Japanese-Style Steak Sauce Recipes

 - Sprinkle a dash of salt and black pepper over a slice of beef

-- Heat a pan with some oil and garlic over low heat, and cook the meat
+- After heating a pan over low heat with some oil and garlic, cook the meat

-- Dish up the cooked beef on a plate and put the soy sauce, Mirin, and lemon juice
+- Dish up the cooked meat on a plate and put the soy sauce, mirin, and lemon juice

-Lastly, let me introduce an authentic Wafu steak sauce recipe with a good reputation from the popular Japanese recipe site cookpad.com.
+Lastly, let me introduce an authentic reputable Wafu steak sauce recipe from cookpad.com, a popular Japanese recipe site.

-- Put the Mirin and Sake in a saucepan and bring the mixture to the boil so that the alcohol content will be evaporated
+- Put the mirin and sake in a saucepan and bring the mixture to a boil so that the alcohol content will be evaporated

 - Add the soy sauce and sugar, and simmer down the sauce moderately

-- Dress beef steak with the sauce and enjoy it!
+- Serve beef steak with the sauce and enjoy!